 Wish Your Customers a Happy Birthday

-A great time to send a direct mail message to your customers is on their birthday.
+If you mark no other occasion on your direct mail timing calendar, make sure to celebrate your customers on their birthdays.
 Their friends and family are already sending them gifts and cards.
 You should, too.
 This helps you blend in with the people they know and love the most.

 The sky’s the limit with what you can offer, but a free gift comes to mind immediately.
 Starbucks loyalists will get a free drink.
 Panino’s patrons get a free small sandwich.
 Moe’s Southwest Grill will give you a free burrito.
 Along with the gift, think about including a coupon for a future purchase.